Examples

 Creating a constraint when there exist conflicting node will fail

-Trying to create a node key constraint on the property born on nodes with the Actor label will fail when a node without a born property already exists in the database.
+Create a node key constraint on the property born on nodes with the Actor label, when a node without a born property already exists in the graph:

 Query